-“The study of geography stimulates an interest in and a sense of wonder about places.
-It helps young people make sense of a complex and dynamically changing world.
+Geography at CCHSG aims to prepare young people with the knowledge, skills and understanding to make sense of their world and to face the challenges that will shape our societies and environments on a variety of scales, from the personal to the global.
+The study of geography stimulates an interest in, and a sense of wonder about, places.
+It helps students make sense of a complex and dynamically changing world.
 It explains where places are, how places and landscapes are formed, how people and their environment interact, and how a diverse range of economies, societies and environments are interconnected.
 Geographical enquiry encourages questioning, investigation and critical thinking about issues affecting the world and people's lives, now and in the future.
 Fieldwork is an essential element of this.
-Learning to think spatially and use maps, visual images and new technologies, including geographical information systems (GIS), to obtain, present and analyse information.
-Geography inspires to become global citizens by exploring their own place in the world, their values and their responsibilities to other people, to the environment and to the sustainability of the planet.”
+Students learning to think spatially and use maps, visual images and new technologies, including geographical information systems (GIS), to obtain, present and analyse information.
+Geography inspires students to become global citizens by exploring their own place in the world, their values and their responsibilities to other people, to the environment and to the sustainability of the planet.

-Fieldwork consists of school based and local area studies in Year 7 and 8, including a Bushcraft outdoors experience in Year 7.
-Year 9 includes engagement with secondary data and a trip to London.
+Fieldwork consists of school based and local area studies in Year 7 and 8, including a Bushcraft outdoor experience in Year 7.
+The Year 9 curriculum includes engagement with secondary data and a trip to London.
 GCSE includes both human and physical fieldwork days within the wider area.
-Students currently undertake a residential trip to a fieldwork centre to prepare for their NEA projects.
+A Level students currently undertake a residential trip to a fieldwork centre to prepare for their NEA projects.

 The department is housed in a suite of three specialist rooms that are well equipped with a range of resources including projectors and visualisers.
 The department has its own library and study area as well as a comprehensive range of field work equipment to assist with A Level NEA projects.

 Opportunities for Further Study and Destinations